 With a properly selected bandwidth, it can approximate the DGP effectively with \(f(X_i) = 1 + X_i\), \(h(X_i) = X_i^2\), and \(\gamma(X_i) = 0.5\).
 Bandwidth selection via cross-validation, which targets out-of-sample predictive accuracy, helps to find an optimal balance between bias and variance.

 The AIPW-Lasso and DML estimators both model the outcome and the propensity score as functions of \(V\):

 and construct the orthogonal signal of the outcome as

-With this DGP, the true nuisance functions are $\mu_i(1,V_i) = X_i^2 + 1 + X_i + 0.5Z_i$, $\mu(0,V_i) = 1 + X_i + 0.5Z_i$, and $\pi(V_{i}) = \textrm{logit}^{-1}(0.5X_i+0.5Z_i)$.
+With this DGP, the true nuisance functions are $\mu(1,V_i) = X_i^2 + 1 + X_i + 0.5Z_i$, $\mu(0,V_i) = 1 + X_i + 0.5Z_i$, and $\pi(V_{i}) = \textrm{logit}^{-1}(0.5X_i+0.5Z_i)$.
 Although these functions are not complex, small samples can still challenge machine learning model fitting, leading to underfitting or convergence issues.
 Moreover, the cross-fitting procedure in DML---which reduces the training data in each fold---may further amplify these issues when data are limited.

 In Figure~\ref{fig:cme_estimation_dgp1}, we compare the estimated CME to the true CME for a single simulation from the DGP.
 The first row presents model-based approaches, including the linear estimator (based on the linear interaction model) and the kernel estimator (with bandwidth selected via cross-validation).
-The second row shows results from the AIPW-Lasso estimator and the DML-NN estimator for $n=1,000$.
-The third row presents the DML method using HGB, showing results for both $n=1,000$ and $n=10,000$.
+The second row shows results from the AIPW-Lasso estimator and the DML estimator using a neural network (DML-NN) for $n=1,000$.
+The third row presents the DML estimator using histogram gradient boosting (DML-HGB), showing results for both $n=1,000$ and $n=10,000$.
 At the bottom of each panel, we display the distribution of treated units (in red) and control units (in gray) along the moderator \(X\) using histograms.